-Each Rocketship school's academic calendar will generally follow the academic calendar for the School District in which the charter school is placed.
-The school year will contain at least 175 instructional days and commence before September 30 in accordance with Education Code 41420.
+Rocketship's school's academic calendar will generally follow the academic calendar for FMSD.
+The school year will contain at least 175 instructional days.

 Rocketship parents/guardians will be responsible for sending their children to school and providing an explanation for absences.
-Each Rocketship school will have attendance policies to encourage regular attendance and to report truancies to appropriate local authorities.
-Appendix O details the planned attendance policy.
+Rocketship will have attendance policies to encourage regular attendance and to report truancies to appropriate local authorities.
+Appendix N details the planned attendance policy.